Peter Haber, Digital Past, Geschichtswissenschaft im Digitalen Zeitalter, München 2011

 x x x

 In the meantime, in Switzerland, universities and the Swiss Academy of Humanities and Social Sciences have adopted the issue.
-If we can already speak of a digital turn in historical sciences, as the author does, seems still to be open.
+If we can already speak of a digital turn in historical sciences, as the author does, seems still to be an open question.
 For the time being, it is probably primarily a cross-cutting issue or a new auxiliary science.
 Thus, the University of Berne has announced 2012 a corresponding assistant professorship.

 Haber’s book describes very well informed – watching and participating – the development and current status of Digital History in Switzerland.
 One question remains open, it seems to me: Is it necessary to have a theory of the digital humanities?
-If this is so, then an analysis would have to deal with questions as, for instance, the following: the delegitimization of great stories, the decentration of authorship and in the episteme, the question of place and time.
+If this is so, then an analysis would have to deal with questions as, for instance, the following: the delegitimization of great stories, the decentration of authorship and episteme, the question of place and time.
 To this, see the inputs on We think History.
 Ready made.

 Pingback: Digital History.
 Ready made. : Global Perspectives on Digital History